 Video Conference Facility Design

 Video-conferencing has seen rapid growth as the digital age makes the data transmission between stations more economical and widely available.
-Where it was once necessary to rent or install expensive facilities to communicate using broadband video and satellite or fibre links, it can now be done using video codecs capable of operating over more affordable 384kbps data lines, and those systems can connect to even less expensive rollabout units, or even a desktop PC.
+Where it was once necessary to rent or install expensive facilities to communicate using broadband video and satellite or fibre links, it can now be done using video codecs capable of operating over high bandwidth IP networks, and those systems can connect to even less expensive rollabout units, or even a desktop PC.
 Increasingly, the conventional "talking head" video conference installation is being extended with interactive elements that make the room more suitable to technical and engineering applications and collaborative design.
 These may include electronic white boards and host PC's for shared drawings or documents, and video input devices such as document cameras, document scanners, and slide to video converters.
 Combining video conferencing and computer data interconnection over the Internet can turn a video conference room into an effective workroom, or a situation room.